GENEALOGIES: Tracing lineages of Compromise

 Test images

-A fundamental part of the history of image-processing and the standardization of settings within both analogue and digital compression as well as codec technologies is the test card, chart, or image.
+A fundamental part of the history of image-processing and the standardization of settings within both analog and digital compression as well as codec technologies is the test card, chart, or image.
 This standard test image is an image (file) used across different institutions to evaluate, for instance, image processing, compression algorithms, and rendering, or to analyze the quality of a display.
 One type, the test pattern or resolution target, is typically used to test the rendering of a technology or to measure the resolution of an imaging system.
 Such a pattern often consists of reference line patterns with clear, well-defined thicknesses and spacings.
 By identifying the largest set of non-distinguishable lines, one determines the resolving power of a given system, and by using identical standard test images, different labs are able to compare results, both visually, qualitatively, and quantitatively.

 A second type of standard test image, the color test card, was created to facilitate skin-color balancing or adjustment, and can be used to test the color rendering on different displays, for instance.
 While technologies such as photography, television, film and software all have their own color test images, these types of test images all typically involve a norm reference card showing a Caucasian woman wearing a colorful, high-contrast dress.
-Even though there were many different “Shirleys” (in analogue photography) or “China Girls” (in color film chemistry) that modeled for these test cards, they were never created to serve variation.
+Even though there were many different “Shirleys” (in analog photography) or “China Girls” (in color film chemistry) that modeled for these test cards, they were never created to serve variation.
 In fact, the identities of the many Shirleys who modeled for these norms stayed unknown and formed a “normal” standard, as is often written on these color test cards.
 As such, the cards cultivated a gendered, race-biased standard reference, which even today continues to influence our image-processing technologies.
 In his 1997 book White, British film studies professor Richard Dyer observes the following: "In the history of photography and film, getting the right image meant getting the one which conformed to prevalent ideas of humanity.
 This included ideas of whiteness, of what color — what range of hue — white people wanted white people to be.”

-The de-facto, ‘ideal’ standard that has been in play since the early part of the twentieth century for most analogue photo labs has thus been positively biased towards white skin tones, which naturally have a high level of reflectivity.
+The de-facto, ‘ideal’ standard that has been in play since the early part of the twentieth century for most analog photo labs has thus been positively biased towards white skin tones, which naturally have a high level of reflectivity.
 As a result it was not only difficult to capture darker and black skin tones, but it also proved impossible to capture two highly contrasting skin tones within the same shot; when trying to capture a black person sitting next to a white person, the reproduction of any African-American facial images would often lose details and pose lighting challenges, and finally present ashen-looking facial skin colors that contrast strikingly with the whites of eyes and teeth.
 Hence, the Caucasian test card is not about variation, but about setting a racist standard, which has been dogmatically implemented for over 40 years.

-Analogue photographies’ Shirley cards
+Analog photographies’ Shirley cards

 Photographic film stock's failures to capture dark skin tones aren't a technical issue, but a choice.
 Scholar Lorna Roth writes in her 2009 article “Looking at Shirley, the Ultimate Norm” that film emulsion could have been designed with more sensitivity to the continuum of yellow, brown and reddish skin tones.
 However, this choice needed to be motivated by recognition of the need for an extended range; after the development of color film for cinema Kodacolor (1928) and Kodachrome for still photography (1935), there seemed to be little motivation to acknowledge or cater to a market beyond white consumers.